arunpraba/reactjs.org/src/content/reference/react/cloneElement.md

 <Intro>

-`cloneElement` lets you create a new React element using another element as a starting point.
+`cloneElement` enables you create a new React element using another element as a starting point.

 ```js
 const clonedElement = cloneElement(element, props, ...children)